kinow/kinoshita.eti.br/_posts/2017-06-10-backward-compatibility-and-switch-statements-with-constant-expressions.md

 ---
-title: "Backward compatibility and switch statement with constant expressions"
+date: 2017-06-10 17:35:39 +1300
-author: kinow
+layout: post
 tags:
 - java
 - programming
 - apache software foundation
 - opensource
-time: '17:35:39'
+title: Backward compatibility and switch statement with constant expressions
 ---

 Maintaining Open Source software can be challenging.
 Making sure you keep backward compatibility (not only binary) can be even more challenging.
 [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/) 3.6 release is happening right now thanks to [Benedikt Ritter](http://www.benediktritter.de/), and it is on its fourth Release Candidate (i.e. RC4).